-If you have a soundbar and a projector, you may be wondering if you can connect them together.
-And even if you can, there’s another discussion to be had around whether or not you should.
+If you have a soundbar and projector, you may be wondering if you can connect them.
+And even though there are several methods to do so, there’s another discussion to be had about whether or not you should.

 HDMI is the best option when it comes to connecting audiovisual devices.
 As far as digital sound, HDMI will give you the widest range of options.
 In addition to supporting surround sound, HDMI cables are also capable of transmitting advanced digital formats like Dolby Atmos and DTS:X when using the right connections and source.

-Hooking up a soundbar with a projector as a source is as simple as plugging in an HDMI cable into the HDMI port on the project.
+Connecting a soundbar to a projector is easy: just plug an HDMI cable into the projector’s HDMI port.
 Your projector may or may not have an HDMI ARC or eARC (our guide) port to allow improved audio quality, but, unfortunately, HDMI ARC ports are rare with projectors.
 Here’s how you should hook them up:

-A lot of projectors don't have an HDMI ARC port, in which case this approach will work, but maybe without some of the high-quality audio streams like Dolby Atmos and DTS:X. That said, there are some great options like the LG HF65LA Ultra Short Throw LED Projector (on Amazon) and the XGIMI MOGO Pro (also on Amazon) do have ARC ports.
+While many projectors lack an HDMI ARC port, this method will still work effectively, although you might not access some high-quality audio streams like Dolby Atmos.
+That said, there are some great options like the LG HF65LA Ultra Short Throw LED Projector (on Amazon) and the XGIMI MOGO Pro (also on Amazon) do have ARC ports.

-If you’re using streaming service, the Dolby Atmos should be fed across an ARC or eARC connection just fine.
-If you're using a source like a Blu-ray player, the HDMI connection (even ARC) will be stripped down to a simple 5.1 channel sound.
-And if you're just using a "normal" HDMI connection, you'll still get that 5.1 channel sound.
+If you’re using a streaming service, the Dolby Atmos should be fed across an ARC or eARC connection just fine.
+However, using a Blu-ray player or a regular HDMI connection will limit the output to 5.1 channel sound.

 This will require your soundbar to have an HDMI out and an audiovisual input channel that matches an output channel on your auxiliary source.
 For this setup, do the following: